Our Board of Directors

 Wendy Lind grew up in Ireland and has lived in Middleburg for the past 20 years.
 Her background is in fashion design and the arts have always been an important part of her life.
 She loves to paint in oil and pastels and is a bronze equine sculptor.

-Wendy is an avid and competitive equestrian who enjoys many disciplines including polo, fox hunting and side saddle.
-Painting and sculpting horses combines both loves.
+Wendy is an avid and competitive equestrian who enjoys many disciplines including polo, fox hunting, and side-saddle.
+Painting and sculpting horses combine both loves.

 Kathleen moved to Loudoun County in January 1988 where she and her husband raised their family of 5 children.
 She joined AiM's Board in the fall of 2017.

 In February 2018, she retired from 42 years of federal government service.
 After retiring, Kathleen is devoting more time to dressage riding, her grandchildren and AiM.
 She is on the new AiM program committee and is enjoying the robust weekly equine sculpting workshops offered by Goksin Carey, talented sculptor and teacher, and AiM board member.